Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Which has lower fees?

-PayPal charges a flat fee to send money overseas.
-If you pay by credit or debit card, there’s going to be a 3.4% fee added on, though it could be more depending on the currency you’re sending to.
+PayPal charges a flat fee of $5.99 for sending money overseas.
+If you pay by credit or debit card, there’s going to be another 2.6% fee added on, though it could be more depending on the currency you’re sending to.

 While most of our banks offer free bank-to-bank domestic transfers, they’re often the most expensive option when sending money internationally.

 Banks charge higher fees – anywhere from $10 to $30, depending on the details of your transfer – and a bigger variety of fees.
 In general, there’s also a sending and receiving fee, which your recipient may have to pay.

 While bank transfer fees vary, for most transfer amounts it’s unlikely that you’ll get anything lower than the competitive prices offered by PayPal.
 Remember to compare PayPal’s fees against other money transfer specialists to find the best deal possible.

 Let’s crunch the numbers: Sending $1,000 to Germany

 Let’s bring this into context a little.
 In our scenario, we’re going to send $1,000 to Germany using both PayPal and a local bank to see which is better.
 Keep in mind, rates vary for other countries.